the-AY/Cyber_Security/README.md

 and Performs the keystrokes and Mouse clicks
 Steps to Start
 1) Know which OS the victim is using <br>
-2)What kind of attacks you want to do
+2) What kind of attacks you want to do
 ## Remote Access to victim device